Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Model formulation: materials and method

-In order to release the viral genome (rcDNA), HBV nucleocapsids travel to the nucleus of hepatocytes.
-In order to overcome the high viscosity of the cytoplasm, HBV utilizes the microtubular network for efficient nuclear delivery.
-In addition, microtubule-dependent movement may also provide direct path to the nucleus periphery.
-In the cytoplasm (or at the nuclear pore), capsids are disassembled or partially disassembled.
-This causes the signal for nuclear localization (NLS) to be exposed.
-After the interaction of NLS with the capsids, the capsids attach to nuclear transport factors (importin $\alpha$ and $\beta$) and are transported into the nuclear baskets.
-The nuclear pores complex (NPC), which serves as a gatekeeper to the nucleus, plays an important role in the entry of HBV genomes into the nucleus.
-Mature capsids bind to nucleoporin 153 (Nup 153) in the nuclear basket, enter the nucleus, and disintegrate to release the viral genome.
-In the first step after genome entry, the rcDNA is repaired by the host DNA repair mechanism and is converted to covalently closed circular DNA (cccDNA) (Step 2: Figure \ref{Figure_schematic representation}).
-We denote the cccDNAs by $C$.
-There are different ways in which cccDNAs are lost, such as cell proliferation, cell death due to cytolytic immune response, cell cure due to non-cytolytic immune response, and natural death of infected cell.
-Only the natural decay rate of cccDNAs $(\delta_c)$ is considered in this model.
-This reaction is described as
+In the next step, in order to release the viral genome, HBV nucleocapsids travel to the nucleus of hepatocytes.
+To overcome the high viscosity of the cytoplasm, HBV utilizes the microtubular network for efficient nuclear delivery \citep{2005_Dohner}.
+After entering the genome into the nucleus, the rcDNAs are repaired through the host DNA repair mechanism \citep{2020_Alexander} and are converted into cccDNAs which are denoted by $C$.
+There are several evidences which show that the persistence of cccDNAs is one of the major obstacles to prevent this viral infection \citep{2017_Allweiss,2005_zoulim_new}.
+It is also believed that cccDNAs have significant contribution in the persistence of HBV infection as these are resistant to degradation and remain in the nuclei of the infected hepatocytes even after treatment is completed \citep{2019_Zhu}.
+Despite serological evidence of viral clearance, cccDNAs persist in individuals, contributing to the potential for viral reactivation \citep{2004_Werle-Lapostolle}.
+These can also remain inside the hepatocytes for months or even years.
+There are different ways in which cccDNAs are lost, such as cell proliferation, cell death due to cytolytic immune response, cell cure due to non-cytolytic immune response, and natural death of infected cells \citep{2021_Lythgoe}.
+In this study, only the natural decay of cccDNAs $(\delta_c)$ is taken into account.
+This intracellular mechanism can be formulated as follows: